Site Search

 Preamble

-At the Registrar’s discretion, physicians issued a Defined licence may request authorization to undergo a Comprehensive Clinical Assessment of Practice (CCAP) for the purpose of ongoing licensure in Nova Scotia.
-Specifically, a physician holding a Defined licence may be eligible to undergo a CCAP as a route to a Restricted licence.
+At the Registrar’s discretion, physicians meeting certain criteria may request authorization to undergo a Comprehensive Clinical Assessment of Practice (CCAP) for the purpose of attaining long-term, renewable licensure in Nova Scotia.
+Depending on the licence type prior to the assessment, successful completion of a CCAP leads to a Full or Restricted licence.

 Purpose

-This policy describes the eligibility criteria, associated costs and possible outcomes for a CCAP.
+This policy describes the eligibility criteria and possible outcomes for a CCAP.

 Scope